svigre/configure-ad/README.md

 <p>
 Once both of the VMs have restarted, we will log into the Client-1 virtual machine through Remote Desktop.
-Inside the Client-1 vm, we will attempt to ping DC-1's IP address using Powershell.
+Inside the Client-1 VM, we will attempt to ping DC-1's IP address using Powershell.
 This should be successfull for us now since we disabled DC-1's firewall earlier, allowing the machine to respond to the ping.
 To do this, open Powershell as an administrator and write in the command "ping".
-When the ping is a success, write in the command "ipconfig /all" on Client-1 to confirm that DC-1 is configured as the DNS server for the virtual machine.
+When the ping is a success, write the command "ipconfig /all" on Client-1 to confirm that DC-1 is configured as the DNS server for the Virtual Machine.
 </p>
 <br />

+---

 <p>